sencha/ext-web-components/packages/ext-web-components-boilerplate-vue-cli/README.md

 This document defines the steps needed to add Sencha ExtWebComponents to a Vue.js application generated with Vue CLI.
 Vue CLI is described here: https://cli.vuejs.org/guide/

+If you don’t want to follow the below mentioned steps, then you can consume the boilerplate code with a sample ExtWebComponents application at [ext-web-components-boilerplate-vue](https://github.com/sencha/ext-web-components/tree/ext-components-7.0.x/packages/ext-web-components-boilerplate-vue).

 ### Install the Vue CLI

 more details at: https://cli.vuejs.org/guide/installation.html